-With the advent of the new European requirements, there is additional focus on product immunity.
+Figure 1.
+A typical product development cycle With the advent of the European requirements, there is additional focus on product immunity.
 The level of electrical field that a receptor can withstand before failure is known as the product immunity.
 The term immunity and susceptibility are used interchangeably.
 Immunity testing will not be covered in this document.

 Figure 2.
-Electromagnetic compatibility between products.

-1.1 Precompliance Measurements versus Full Compliance Measurements

-Full compliance measurements require the use of a receiver that meets the requirements set forth in the CISPR1 part 16 document, a qualified open area test site, and an antenna tower and turntable to maximize the signals from the EUT.
+Electromagnetic compatibility between products 1.1 Precompliance measurements versus full compliance measurements Full compliance measurements require the use of a receiver that meets the requirements set forth in the CISPR1 part 16 document, a qualified open area test site, and an antenna tower and turntable to maximize the signals from the EUT.
 Great effort is taken to get the best accuracy and repeatability.
 This can be very expensive.
 The photograph below shows a full compliance test facility.
 Precompliance measurements are intended to give an approximation of the EMI performance of the EUT.
 The cost of performing precompliance tests is a fraction of full compliance measurements.
-The more attention to detail, such as a good ground plane and minimize the number of reflective objects in the measurement area, the better the accuracy of the measurements.
+The more attention to detail, such as a good ground plane and minimizing the number of reflective objects in the measurement area, the better the accuracy of the measurements.

-2.0 EMI Precompliance Systems

-The contents of a precompliance test system (the HP 84110EM preproduction evaluation system, for example) includes an EMC analyzer or spectrum analyzer, a line impedance stabilization network (LISN), antennas, close field probes, and interconnection cables (Figure 3).
+2.0 EMI Precompliance Systems The components of a precompliance test system (the Agilent Technologies 84115EM preproduction evaluation system, for example) include an EMC analyzer, a line impedance stabilization network (LISN), antennas, close field probes, and interconnection cables (Figure 3).
 The test environment for precompliance testing is usually less controlled than full compliance testing, which is performed on an open area test site (OATS).